ilkon/geonames-importer/README.md

 License
 -------

 **Geonames database importer** is Copyright © 2014 Ilya Konyukhov.
-It is free software and may be redistributed under the terms specified in the MIT-LICENSE file.
+It is free software and may be redistributed under the terms specified in the [LICENSE](https://github.com/ilkon/geonames-mysql-importer/blob/master/LICENSE) file.